-Pulse.
-Forty-six percent agreed to participate (n=348).
-Following Centola (2010), we randomly assigned each subject to a node in either a clustered lattice or a random network.
-The former is characterized by large distances between nodes; in the latter, nodes reach many regions of the network through their contacts.
+A key challenge of studying the effects of information exposure is that "we do not know how many and what kind of people are exposed to which messages" (Prior 2013, 102).
+In our study, we observe the information to which people are exposed with two controlled cases.
+We invited 756 adult subjects to participate in a mock social network,2 which we called Political Pulse.
+Forty-six percent agreed to participate (n = 348).
+Following Centola (2010), we randomly assigned each subject to a node in either a clustered lattice or a random network.3 The former is characterized by large distances between nodes; in the latter, nodes reach many regions of the network through their contacts.
 Each subject in our study was connected to exactly six other subjects.
 In each network, we seeded information about two policy issues: genetically modified organisms (GMOs) and electric cars.
 For each issue, two individuals received information about one perspective (either pro or con), while only one received information about the opposing perspective.
 This created asymmetry in seeding across perspectives.

-On each day of our study, participants received an email alerting them about information that their connections viewed the previous day, along with links to the information that those contacts had viewed.
-Crucially, each link contained a unique eight-digit number identifying the subject who received the email.
-We used Google Analytics to infer which subjects viewed what information when.
-We allowed information to flow through both networks for 8 days.
+On each day of our study, subjects received e-mails alerting them about information that their connections viewed the previous day, along with links to the information that those contacts had viewed.
+Each link contained a unique eight-digit number identifying the subject receiving the e-mail, so we could use Google Analytics to infer which subjects viewed what content when.
+We allowed information to flow through both networks for eight days.
 At the end of the study, we administered a final survey to ask subjects about their learning experience and opinions on the issues.
-Fifty-eight percent of the subjects completed this final survey (n=201).
+Fifty-eight percent of the subjects completed this final survey (n = 201).